 First Year Transfers / New Admits to KIN

 Interested in seeing what courses may transfer to our B.S. in Kinesiology or PEHTE?
-Read our Transferring website for course equivalency information from North Carolina Community Colleges
+Read our Transferring website for links and course equivalency information from North Carolina Community Colleges.

 Applying to the Major

-To apply to be formally admitted into the Kinesiology or Physical Education and Health Teacher Education majors, students must first be Pre-Kinesiology (PKIN) or Pre-PEHTE (PPHT) majors in the department.
-There are specific requirements that need to be fulfilled before students can apply to be accepted into the full major of Kinesiology (KINE) or Physical Education & Health Teacher Education (PHHT.)
-Please visit the Applying to the Major page to find information about changing your major or to review the requirements and access the application forms to be admitted into the KINE and PHHT majors.
+To apply to be formally admitted into the Physical Education and Health Teacher Education (PEHTE) major, students must first be Pre-PEHTE (PPHT) majors in the department.
+There are specific requirements that need to be fulfilled before students can apply to be accepted into the full major of Physical Education & Health Teacher Education (PHHT.)
+Please visit the Applying to the Major page to find information about changing your major or to review the requirements and access the application form to be admitted into the PHHT major.

 KIN Online Appeal Form

-To complete an appeal, click this link and follow all directions.
-An appeal can be completed for a range of issues including but not limited to: course substitution from a UNCG course, course substitution for a transferred course, pre-req to be admitted to a course, GPA needed to be admitted to a course, etc. Please read and follow all directions and submit all proper documents.
-Most appeals are reviewed by the KIN Undergraduate Studies Committee.
-Please see the sample student appeal letter for proper formatting under student forms.
+An appeal can be completed for a range of issues including but not limited to: course substitution from a UNCG course, course substitution from a transferred course, prerequisite to be admitted to a course, GPA needed to be admitted to a course, etc.

-A course overload is for students who want to take more than 18 credit hours in Fall or Spring.
-Students planning on taking Winter courses need to keep in mind the credit hours are added to Spring. (i.e. 6ch in Winter, and 15ch in Spring.)
-The online course overload form has been created and is ready for use!
-Please request a course overload using the online form, linked here: Online Course Overload Form
+An approved course overload is required for students who want to take more than 18 credit hours in Fall or Spring, or more than 7 credit hours in any one summer session.
+Students planning on taking winter session courses should keep in mind that the credit hours are added to Spring (i.e. 6ch in Winter plus 15ch in Spring would total 21 credits for a spring semester overload request.)